Haivision/srt-rfc/draft-sharabayko-srt.md

 ### Message Drop Request {#ctrl-pkt-dropreq}

-A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer.
-This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting lost packets which constitute parts of a message, causing these packets to be removed from the sender's buffer.
+A Message Drop Request control packet is sent by the sender to the receiver when a retransmission of an unacknowledged packet (forming a whole or a part of a message) which is not present in the sender's buffer is requested.
+This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting one or more lost packets which constitute parts of a message, causing these packets to be removed from the sender's buffer.

 The sender notifies the receiver that it must not wait for retransmission of this message.
 Note that a Message Drop Request control packet is not sent if the Too Late Packet Drop mechanism ({{too-late-packet-drop}}) causes the sender to drop a message, as in this case the receiver is expected to drop it anyway.

+A Message Drop Request contains the message number and corresponding range of packet sequence numbers which form the whole message.
+If the sender does not already have in its buffer the specific packet or packets for which retransmission was requested, then it is unable to restore the message number.
+In this case the Message Number field must be set to zero, and the receiver should drop packets in the provided packet sequence number range.

 ~~~
  0                   1                   2                   3